Stonehaven railway station: History

 The station was opened as part of the Aberdeen Railway on 1 November 1849.
 This later became part of the Scottish North Eastern Railway and then the Caledonian Railway.
 The North British Railway began serving it in 1883, with the opening of the line from Arbroath to Kinnaber Junction via Montrose – this has been the only route south since the closure of the original main line to Perth via Coupar Angus in September 1967.

 In 1899, work started to improve the station.
 The platforms were raised, widened, and extended southward over the bridge to the south of the station.
 The buildings on the down platform were also replaced.

 The station previously had a third platform, a bay facing north.
 The land where this once stood is now used as parking.
 There was also a station building on the northbound platform which has since been demolished.

 On 12 August 2021, one year after the Stonehaven derailment occurred at Carmont, southwest of Stonehaven railway station, a plaque was unveiled dedicated to the three people killed in the derailment.

 Stonehaven also has a B listed signal box with a 40 lever Stevens and Sons frame.

 Facilities

 The station is equipped with a ticket office and an accessible toilet on platform 1, with help points, benches and waiting rooms on both platforms, as well as car parks adjacent to both platforms.
 Platform 2 also has a ticket machine.
 Both platforms have step-free access to their car parks, but they are linked by a stepped subway.

-Passenger volume

-The statistics cover twelve month periods that start in April.